Clip library

 Pro video input via Blackmagic DeckLink capture cards.
 Detected devices show up in the Sources browser automatically.

 Webcams, USB capture cards, virtual cameras.
-Anything Windows sees as a DirectShow device works as a live source.
+Anything your computer sees as a video input works as a live source.

 Screen